Research on Children with Past Life Memories: Ian Stevenson’s Gift to Mankind

 These two very significant cases involving Daniel Jurdi and Suzanne Ghanem, which demonstrate striking physical resemblances to their past life personas, were not published in an Ian Stevenson book.
 Rather, they were published around the year 2000 in a book about Ian Stevenson called Old Souls, authored by Tom Shroeder, a reporter from the Washington Post.

 The Reincarnation Case of James Huston | James Leininger

-Now let us turn to the very important case of James Leininger, who in childhood had memories of a past lifetime as a World War II fighter pilot named James Huston.
+Now let us turn to the very important American case of James Leininger, who in childhood had memories of a past lifetime as a World War II fighter pilot named James Huston.
 His parents were Christians who did not believe in reincarnation.
 When James, though, began having nightmares of dying in a plane crash, gave the name of the WW II aircraft carrier he flew from, which was called the Natoma Bay, gave the name of his best friend on the Natoma Bay and stated that he died in the Battle of Iwo Jima, his father, Bruce, was able to research and validate little James’s memories.

 The Leininger’s have written a book on their son’s reincarnation case entitled Soul Survivor.

 As a young boy, James was eventually reunited with Huston’s surviving sister and little James gave so many specific details about James Huston’s life that the surviving sister accepted James as the reincarnation of her deceased brother and even gave all of Huston’s surviving artifacts to James Leininger.